Compliance

 Employees receive training

-In the second half of this fiscal year, we conducted group-wide compliance training for all executives and employees (approximately 14,000 people) across all group companies in Japan and overseas-expatriate employees.
+In the second half of this fiscal year, we conducted compliance training for approximately 14,000 executives and employees across all Group Companies in Japan (including temporary and contract employees),as well as our overseas expatriates.

-Furthermore, the Compliance Promotion Office spearheaded various initiatives to advance compliance, including publishing a compliance newsletter on the internal portal site every three months to foster a compliance culture.
+Furthermore, the Compliance Promotion Office spearheaded various initiatives to advance compliance, including fostering a culture of integrity by publishing a quarterly newsletter on the internal portal site.

 Number of whistleblower reports